 - From 1993-2005, more than 9,000 patients participated in FDA clinical trials testing LASIK safety and outcomes.

 - Since then, a tremendous amount of clinical research into LASIK has been conducted.
 To date, more than 7,000 peer-reviewed published studies confirm the procedure is both safe and effective as well as look into other important aspects of LASIK.

 - This vast body of scientific evidence includes studies that help refine what makes a patient a good or bad candidate for the procedure and techniques and technologies that can reduce the potential for side effects such as dry eye, glare, and halos.

 From a statistical perspective, an enormous amount of clinical data clearly answers the question – How safe is LASIK?
 A few of the most compelling data points include:

-- Recent analysis of studies comparing rates of infection between contact lens use and LASIK found that one year of using extended wear of soft contact lenses led to 3 times as many cases of microbial keratitis than LASIK.
+- A recent analysis of studies comparing rates of infection between contact lens use and LASIK found that one year of using extended wear of soft contact lenses led to 3 times as many cases of microbial keratitis as LASIK.